MartinSahlen/bq-utils/README.md

 #### Exporting a complex query to CSV
 In some cases, we might have complex queries that would be bad to write out in the CLI.
 Currently I haven't bothered to support anything here, it can be solved pretty easily like this:

-`bq-utils -p my-project -o file.xlsx -c -q "$(cat query.sql)"`
+`bq-utils -p my-project -o file.csv -c -q "$(cat query.sql)"`

 #### Exporting a table to NDJSON
-`bq-utils -p my-project -o file.csv -n -t dataset.table`
+`bq-utils -p my-project -o file.ndjson -n -t dataset.table`

 #### Exporting a query to NDJSON
-`bq-utils -p my-project -o file.csv -n -q 'SELECT * FROM dataset.table'`
+`bq-utils -p my-project -o file.ndjson -n -q 'SELECT * FROM dataset.table'`

 #### Exporting a complex query to NDJSON
-`bq-utils -p my-project -o file.xlsx -n -q "$(cat query.sql)"`
+`bq-utils -p my-project -o file.ndjson -n -q "$(cat query.sql)"`

 #### Exporting a table to Excel
-`bq-utils -p my-project -o file.xlsx -e -t dataset.table`
+`bq-utils -p my-project -o file.xslx -e -t dataset.table`

 #### Exporting a query to Excel
 `bq-utils -p my-project -o file.xslx -e -q 'SELECT * FROM dataset.table'`